Feuerlabs/meta-exosense/README.md

 This document.

 2. **Building Exosense Device Demo application for desktop use**<br>
-Please see the README.md file at `https://github.com/Feuerlabs/exodemo` Also check the following chapters in this document for information on getting the demo application up and running<br>
+Please see the README.md file in `https://github.com/Feuerlabs/exodemo` Also check the following chapters in this document for information on getting the demo application up and running<br>